dheero/OBF.github.io/wiki/BOSC_2015_Keynote_Speakers.md

 Benjamin Franklin Award for contributions in Open Source Bioinformatics.
 He was elected a Fellow of the Royal Society in 2014.

-Ewan has been involved in BOSC since the first BOSC in 2000.
+Ewan was a cofounder of the [Open Bioinformatics Foundation](Main_Page "wikilink"), the organization that sponsors BOSC, and has been involved in BOSC since the first conference in 2000.
 He chaired the meeting in 2001, and gave one of the keynote talks in 2002.
 We are delighted to have him back as a keynote speaker for 2015.

 Ewan's talk topic will be announced soon.